barakadanny/archcode/README.md

 ## 🚀 How to Run

-You can run these `.s` files using [RARS](https://github.com/TheThirdOne/rars), a lightweight RISC-V simulator for educational use.
+You can run these `.asm` files using [RARS](https://github.com/TheThirdOne/rars), a lightweight RISC-V simulator for educational use.

 1. Download and open RARS.
-2. Load any `.s` file from the repo.
+2. Load any `.asm` file from the repo.
 3. Assemble and run the program.
 4. Follow the input prompts and observe the output in the console.